numerical-mooc/numerical-mooc/lessons/01_phugoid/README.md

 ###Evidence: Website (link to original digital content)

 Desirable: link to the earner's GitHub repository containing the solution to the "Rocket flight" coding assignment.
+Optional: link to the earner's GitHub repo containing other codes, following the lesson.

 ###Category: